claudio-correia/RRP-EDGAR/README.md

    ./runClientNoSGX.sh
    ```

-6. Once the last execution is done, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure8/Data`.
+6. Once the last execution is done, the <ins>server machine</ins> will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure8/Data`.
 To generate the figure, run:

    ```bash
    cd RRP-EDGAR/PlotFigures/Figure8